cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ![Invariant Mass histogram](../fig/InvariantMass_Tracker_region.png)

+> Note: we choosed only the Upsilon (1S) signal as signal region because the simulations dataset does only have Upsilon (1S) signal.

 With this in mind, we plot a quantity histogram for signal region and sideband region.
 Then the signal histogram is subtracted usign this formula:

 <img width="440px" src="../fig/subtraction.svg" alt="Sideband Subtraction equation">